ferdinraphael/hp-2025/scenes/scene-3.md

 That he would just... let it go.

 Fortunately for her, Vernon didn't say another word on the topic.
-As he went upstairs to bed, Petunia went to her desk to put her tablet down — charging it for the night.
+As he went upstairs to bed, Petunia went to her desk to put her iPad down — charging it for the night.
 She glanced at the locked box and firmly placed it into the drawer, out of sight.
 Tomorrow, everything would be back to normal.